Can the UN secretary-general’s ill-advised trip to North Africa nevertheless pave the way to a settlement of the dispute over Western Sahara?

 The Obama’s administration’s policy on Western Sahara constitutes nothing less than a rejection of fundamental principles of international law.

-Given the history of Western support for corrupt secular governments, the popularity of moderate Islamist parties should come as little surprise--nor should it be cause for concern.
+The incitement?
+A series of victories by Islamist parties in Tunisia, Morocco, and Egypt.
+Yet, given the history of Western support for governments that simultaneously quashed secular opposition movements and persecuted Islamists, the popularity of moderate Islamist parties should come as little surprise—nor should it be cause for concern.